mns-llc/2e.lc/README.md

  - a random ID (which is ephemeral - it doesn't stick around, and isn't tied to you)
  - the IP you connect to the internet with, and the country that IP appears to be in
- - the time of the event
+ - the time of the connection
- - whether or not you connected using HTTPS
+ - whether or the connection was made over HTTPS
- - the URI that you accessed
+ - the URI that was accessed
- - the origin of your request
+ - the origin of the request
- - the referrer to your request
+ - the referrer, if any
- - the user-agent string of your browser
+ - the user agent of your browser

 None of this could be reasonably used by us to identify you.
 Frankly, we're just not that into you - we're much more interested in what site you were on.
 If you have concerns about any of this, please contact us - we'd love to discuss.